Makar Sankranti 2026: Kite Flying Tradition and Hazards of Chinese Manja

 Flying kites during Makar Sankranti symbolizes several ideas, from welcoming the sun and the warmer season to social cohesion and joyful competition among participants.
 Historically, kite flying began as a festive pastime but has grown into a major cultural expression associated with community celebrations.

-Types of Kite Strings and the Rise of Chinese Manja
+Types of Kite Strings and Why Chinese Manja Is More Dangerous

 Traditionally, kite strings (manja) were made of cotton, often coated with natural adhesives.
 However, over recent decades, synthetic and glass-coated strings known as Chinese manja or “Chinese dor” have become widely used during kite flying competitions.
-These strings are coated with powdered glass or metal to increase their cutting ability, especially in competitive kite fights where participants try to cut the strings of others.
+These strings are coated with powdered glass or metal to increase their cutting ability, especially in competitive kite fights where participants try to cut the strings of others to win.

 The strength and sharpness of Chinese manja make it more hazardous than traditional cotton thread.
 It is non-biodegradable, retains sharp edges, and can stay suspended in the air or remain on poles, cables, and trees after festivities, posing risks to people, animals, and infrastructure.